dk33145/util/README.md

 # util
-Utility scripts for working with datasets split_train_test.py: small script to split a multinomial directory dataset into train and val.
+Utility scripts for working with datasets:

+split_train_test.py: small script to split a multinomial directory dataset into train and val.
 Full recursion is provided.